Orders

 Order Validation

-The framework includes built-in order validation:
+The framework includes built-in order validation for both limit and market orders:

 Balance Checks